JustinNietz/miniproject1-601/Section_1-_Tools_for_Productivity/continuous_integration.md

 # Continuous integration <img src="Images/CI_logo.png" alt="CI logo" width= 50 height=50>

-**Continuous integration**, or shortened to **CI**, is a *valuable and well-established practice* in modern, high performance software engineering organizations.
+**Continuous integration**, or shortened to **CI**, is a *valuable and well-established practice* in modern software engineering organizations.

-Using CI enables software development tasks to be developed *independently* and in parallel amongst the assigned developers.
+Using CI enables software development tasks to be developed *independently* and in *parallel* among developers.

-Once one of these tasks is complete, a developer will introduce that new work to the CI system to be integrated with the rest of the project.

 ## How to use

 The foundational **dependency** of CI is a *version control system* (VCS).
 Once version control is in place, finding a version control **hosting platform** is the next move.

-Most modern version control hosting tools have support and features built in for CI.
-Some popular version control hosting platforms are **Bitbucket**, **Github**, and **Gitlab**.
+Most modern version control hosting tools, such as **Bitbucket**, **Github**, and **Gitlab**, have support and features built in for CI.

-After version control has been established on the project, integration approval steps should be added.
+After version control has been established, integration approval steps should be added.

 Once you have a version control system setup with some merge approval steps in place, you’ve established continuous integration!

 ## How CI improves productivity

-Continuous integration benefits are not limited to the engineering team but greatly benefit the overall organization.
+Continuous integration greatly benefit the overall organization of a company.
 CI enables better transparency and insight into the process of software development and delivery.

 The following are some overall organizational benefits of CI: